Prison inmates provide details of Aaron Hernandez in final days before suicide

 “Since Friday’s verdict he’s been talking about the NFL and going back to play even if it wasn’t with the Pats,” one said.

 That was never going to happen, though.
 First, even if he walked out of prison, no NFL team would sign him.
-Second, even if could somehow win an acquittal on the Lloyd murder, there was still the matter of a 4- to 5-year sentence on a weapon’s charge that was scheduled to run consecutive to the Lloyd sentence.
+Second, even if he could somehow win an acquittal on the Lloyd murder, there was still the matter of a 4- to 5-year sentence on a weapons charge that was scheduled to run consecutive to the Lloyd sentence.

 Another inmate said Hernandez talked about getting out and spending time with his daughter.
 She and Shayanna were scheduled for a visit that coming weekend and Hernandez was excited enough to ask an inmate in charge of laundry to make sure his was ready in time.
 He apparently wanted to look good.